joangro/PytorchConvSep/README.md

   - _PytorchConvSep.py_: main file of the algorithm, implements all of the main functions such as the network architecture, the training and the evaluation methods of the algorithm.

   - _data_pipeline.py_: file controling and processing the data feeding into the algorithm during the training step.
-Not recommended to change.
+Change with caution.

   - _evalNet.py_: MIR evaluation tools used to measure the quality of the audio separation.
-Not recommended to be used.

   - **_config.py_**: configuration file with the paths for the training and evaluation step of the network.
-Change according to the path where the STEM files are located locally.
+Change according to the absolute path where the STEM files are located.

 - Running the algorithm: